 Send the coupon NOW.
 Be sure to check whether you want a Small, Medium or Large pipe.
-And-please-order on your letterhead or enclose your business card, or give me a credit reference so 1 can keep the "dead beats" away.
+And-please-order on your letterhead or enclose your business card, or give me a credit reference so I can keep the "dead beats" away.
 Mail the coupon NOW!

-Mark Foster, 7018 Euclid Ave., Cleveland.
-Ohio
+Mark Foster, 7018 Euclid Ave..
+Cleveland, Ohio

+DR. SHOTTON'S SANATON

-DR. SHOTTON'S SANA Non-Condensing Tube Keeps It Dry as the Desert CLEANS LIKE A GUN Whenever it needs cleaning!
-Patented, U. S. Canada and (i) Britain Please send me one of Dr. Shotton's Non-Condensing Sanaton Pipes.
+Non-Condensing Tube Keeps It Dry as the Desert

+CLEANS LIKE A GUN

+Whenever it needs cleaning!

+TRIAL

+Patented, U. S. Canada and GI.
+Britain

+MARK FOSTER 7018 EUCLID AVE.
+CLEVELAND, OHIO

+Please send me one of Dr. Shotton's Non-

+Condensing Sanaton Pipes.
 (Check size wanted.)
+Small Medium Large

-Small I will try it for 10 days.
+I will try it for 10 days.
 If I like it I will remit \$2.00 for it.
 If not, I will break it up and send you the pieces and you are to cancel the charge.

+Name

+Address

+City State

+Note: Please enclose business card or give name of a reference.